-Since the clamp measurements include the termination effects and the [Pullup] and [Pulldown] tables will be created by subtracting the clamp data from the raw driving output data, the resistor effects should not appear in these tables and no adjustment to them is necessary.
-The only change needed to the raw data is to make sure that the resistor's effects are not "double-counted" with the [POWER Clamp] in addition to the [GND Clamp].
-The easiest way to accomplish this is by adjusting the power clamp data before it is clipped for inclusion in the IBIS model.
+Please note that because these types of terminations are always "on", the I-V characteristics of the on-die termination will also show up in the measurements of the pullup and/or pulldown I-V curves.
+However, since the [Pullup] and [Pulldown] tables are created by subtracting the raw clamp data from the raw driving data, the termination's effects will not appear in the final [Pullup] and/or [Pulldown] I-V tables and no additional adjustment will be necessary for them.
+The only change needed to the raw data is to make sure that the termination's effects are not "double-counted" in both the [POWER Clamp] and [GND Clamp] I-V tables.
+The following paragraphs will describe how to accomplish this.